Randika00/MomentX_EventManagemnet/README.md

-#Event_Management_System
+## Event_Management_System
-This system developed in PHP, MYSql,HTML,JavaScript
+This system developed in PHP, MySQL,HTML,JavaScript,CSS

 To Run:
 1) create an SQL database "feedback"